Mastan1301/Algorithms/README.md

 # Algorithms
-In this repository, you will find C++ programs for basic algorithms.
+In this repository, you will find C++ programs for generic algorithms.